Circuit compression for 2D quantum dynamics

 The notation $\langle j,k\rangle_{\mathcal T|x,y}$ denotes the pairs of sites that are connected by $\mathcal T$ in the $x$ or $y$ direction.
 We consider the topology given by the $5\times 4$ cylinder $\mathcal T_{5\times \overline 4}$, see \Cref{fig:H1exp}a), and consider a target unitary with $L_U=12$ layers to be compressed into an ansatz with $L_V=2$ layers.
 The total compression time is chosen to be $t=0.4$.
 We perform the compression for two choices of ratios of the hopping strengths: $J_y/J_x=0.2$ and $J_y/J_x=1$.

 By repeatedly applying the compressed circuit $k=1,2,3$ times to a product initial state with charge filled only at two sites at the center of the lattice (in the $x$ direction), see \Cref{fig:H1exp}a), we obtain the diffusion process at different evolution times on Quantinuum's H1 chip \cite{quantinuum2023}.
 The results for the occupation number $\langle n_j\rangle$ are in \Cref{fig:H1exp}b-c).
 The distinction between the two diffusion processes is clearly captured by the compressed ansatz: for $J_y/J_x=0.2$ the diffusion is prevalently along the $x$ direction, whereas for $J_y/J_x=1$ we observe diffusion happening uniformly in the $x$ and $y$ directions.
 After post-selecting the output string for being in the correct charge sector (namely, having a total charge of 2), we observe good agreement between the results from the H1 chip and the reference values for $n_j$, as the average error rate $\overline{|\langle n_j\rangle(T) - \langle n_j\rangle_\mathrm{ref}(T)|}$ grows from $0.004$ at $T=0.4$ to $0.010$ at $T=1.2$.
-As a comparison, running the Trotter circuit on Quantinuum's H1 noisy emulator gives an average error of $0.056$ at $T=0.4$ and of $0.072$ at $T=1.2$ with the same data processing technique.
-Moreover, \Cref{fig:H1exp}d) shows the fidelity, computed on a noiseless statevector simulator, of states prepared with either the compressed ansatz or standard Trotterization.
-States prepared with the compressed circuit have infidelities that are an order of magnitude better than states prepared with Trotter circuits.
-These results indicate that our compression algorithm is a useful tool for NISQ devices by allowing for more accurate dynamical simulations than what would have been possible with standard Trotterization.
+As a comparison, running the Trotter circuit on Quantinuum's H1 noisy emulator gives an average error of $0.056$ at $T=0.4$ and of $0.072$ at $T=1.2$ with the same data processing technique (see \Cref{fig:H1exp}d)).
+We also employ a noiseless statevector simulator to compute the fidelity of states prepared with either the compressed ansatz or standard Trotterization.
+States prepared with the compressed circuit have infidelities that are an order of magnitude better than states prepared with Trotter circuits (see \Cref{tab:bosons_extra} in Appendix).
+These results indicate that our compression algorithm is a useful tool for near-term devices by allowing for more accurate dynamical simulations than what would have been possible with standard Trotterization.